robertjchristian/MRC/MRC38.md

     return val

 ## Applying the Power Factor
-A power factor can be applied at deposit, if the user specifies locking period.
-Or with a separate function on the smart contract - lockClaim().
+A power factor can be applied at deposit, if the user specifies MOR Staking period.
+Or with a separate function on the smart contract - StakeClaim().
-The lock period is specified in seconds, it can be any interval.
+The MOR Stake period is specified in seconds, it can be any interval.
 When a power factor is applied, the user's "protion" of the stETH pool increases, depending on the power factor.

 ## Restrictions